Dre Campbell Farm

-The larvae of the Mexican bean beetle (Epilachna varivestis) are more destructive than adults, feeding on the undersides of the leaves, pods, and/or stems.
+Mexican bean beetle (Epilachna varivestis) larvae cause more damage than mature beetles.
+They feed on the undersides of leaves, pods, and stems.

 Here’s how to get rid of Mexican bean beetles naturally: